bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "See, my daughter has a very special item with her, that allows her to quickly teleport back to its counterpart.
 This item I keep with me at all times when she is on a mission."

-He reached for a coat hanging over a chair he had been sitting on, and pulled out a small piece of metal.
+He reached for a coat hanging over a chair he had been sitting on and pulled out a small piece of metal.

 *Is that a used bullet?
 Oh, not good*, Adrex thought to himself, as he swallowed.